 West Bengal Chief Minister Mamata Banerjee (CM Mamata Banerjee), along with Durga Puja Committees, held an administrative and coordination meeting at the Netaji Indoor Stadium and issued several guidelines for Pooja’s concessions.
 The Chief Minister announced financial assistance of 50 thousand rupees to each Durga Puja Committee.

 There are about 37 thousand worship organizers in the state, except for the puja events of the houses.
-Of these, 34,747 pooja events are held in the state police area and 2509 in Kolkata police area.
-There are 1706 Puja events which are entirely supervised by women.
+Of these, 34,747 pooja events are held in the state police area and 2509 in the Kolkata police area.
+There are 1706 Puja events that are entirely supervised by women.

 Kolkata Durga Puja Guidelines

 Chief Minister Mamata Banerjee released a guideline regarding the organization of the puja for the worship committees.
 The Chief Minister said that the pavilion will have to be kept open.
 If the roof of the pavilion is covered, the pavilion will be open from all sides.
 If there is a chance of closing around, then the roof should be open.

 Pooja organizers were also asked to ensure physical distance among the people who visited the puja.
 It is compulsory to make masks from the pavilions half a kilometer away from the pavilions, to ensure rounding, to ensure barricades.

 Also, people entering the pavilion will have to clean their hands with sanitizer, it has also been suggested to provide face shields to volunteers.
 Anjali, Prasad Distribution, and Sindoor played, will have to be done according to the fixed time and slot.
 This time Mamta Banerjee urged clubs not to do cultural programs under worship.
 He advised making the inauguration of the Puja at a small level, if possible.